COVID: VACCINE REQUIREMENTS A "GROWING TREND" (4 AM ET) – KION546

 COVID: VACCINE REQUIREMENTS A “GROWING TREND” (4 AM ET)

-The surge in Covid-19 cases spurred the US Centers for Disease Control and Prevention to issue new masking guidance for vaccinated Americans and communities across the country are seeing Covid-19 restrictions being put back in place to slow the spread of the virus.

-The US has also seen a sharp rise in the number of government and private sector employers pushing vaccinations for those who want to return to the workplace.
+The current thinking at the Pentagon is to have the military services and geographic commanders work together to establish new schedules for vaccination of troops around the world.
+Troops scheduled for upcoming deployments could be among the first to have mandatory vaccines, officials say.

+Defense Department civilians would fall under any rules established for federal employees.
+National Guard forces would only be covered by the mandate when they are activated by federal, not state, authorities.

 Biden announced last week that all federal employees must attest to being vaccinated against Covid-19 or face strict protocols including regular testing, masking and other mitigation measures.
-These requirements will apply to military and civilian Defense Department personnel, and the department is also considering adding Covid-19 vaccines to the list of required vaccines for military personnel, the Pentagon said.
+At the time, the Pentagon said the new requirements would apply to military and civilian Defense Department personnel, and that it was also considering adding Covid-19 vaccines to the list of required vaccines for military personnel.

-The White House had previously indicated it would support private companies’ decisions to mandate Covid-19 vaccinations, but Biden took it a step further last week and said he would like to see companies, states and schools move in the direction of requiring Covid-19 vaccinations.

 The-CNN-Wire